 Testing these 5 basic areas, along with your filled out forms and a face-to-face conversation/interview about personal training and what your goals and expectations are should give me a better idea of how to plan your workouts and come up with an exercise prescription detailed completely to your body's abilities and what your health and fitness motivation and desires are.

-I am a 200 Hr-Certified Yoga Instructor with a Vinyasa Specialization (from Yoga Six Gold Coast Chicago) and Registered Yoga Alliance Teacher (Designation RYT-200).
+I am an experienced 200 Hr-Certified Yoga Instructor with a Vinyasa Specialization (from Yoga Six Gold Coast Chicago) and Registered Yoga Alliance Teacher (Designation ERYT-200 and YACEP - Yoga Alliance Continuing Education Provider), with well over 1,000 teaching hours experience.
 I'm also a Certified Gymnastics Instructor (USA Gymnastics) and Professional Member of USA Gymnastics, and will be finishing my ACSM Personal Trainer Certification this month.
 In terms of formal education, I have a bachelor of science degree in Biology from Loyola University Chicago.

 $75/hour for private yoga instruction and $75/hour for personal training.
 I have a special for new clients where they can purchase TWO one-hour sessions of yoga, personal training, or one of each for $100 (savings of $50!).
-I also have a detailed price list for purchases of duo, trio, and quad semi-private lessons, packages of sessions (saves a LOT of money to buy sessions in packages), "quickie" 30 minute workout sessions (not available for yoga) and large group class pricing.
+I also have a detailed price list for purchases of duo, trio, and quad semi-private lessons, packages of sessions (saves a LOT of money to buy sessions in packages), and large (more than 4 people) group class pricing.
 Email me if you are interested in that list and I can send you the PDF.

 I have always been involved in physical activity and teaching in some form.
 I was a gymnast from the age of 5-17, then when I retired from the sport, I started working as a gymnastics coach and ballet instructor for over seven years.
 I discovered yoga about four years ago and fell in love with it and have been practicing ever since then.
 I became a certified yoga instructor last year and started doing both group and private yoga classes, and now I continue to do those as well as personal training sessions and group fitness classes in downtown high-rise residences.